SamuelAsherRivello/HyperlinksForStockSymbols/README.md

 # HyperlinksForStockSymbols
-This is a chrome extension which makes Hyperlinks For Stock Symbols appearing on the current page.
+This is a chrome extension which makes Hyperlinks For Stock Symbols appear on the current webpage.

 # How To Use
 1. Install the Plugin.
 It is **not** yet publically available for install.
 Date: TBD.